CopernicaMarketingSoftware/Documentation/SMTPeter/introduction.md

 opens your email the tracking pixel will send a notification back to SMTPeter's servers and show this in your statistics overview or can be retreived using the REST API.

-The tracking pixels knows exactly which email address corresponds with the open, which gives you detailed recipient based statistics.
+The tracking pixels knows exactly which email address corresponds with the registered open, which gives you detailed recipient based statistics.

 ### Click Tracking

-Click tracking means that SMTPeter convert's all your links to point towards SMTPeter's servers where we forward them to the original link's location.
+Click tracking means that SMTPeter convert's all your links to point towards SMTPeter's servers, where we forward them to the original link's location.
 This does not change anything for your links, but makes it so our servers receive a notification whenever one of your recipients clicks on a link in your email.
 All clicks are show in your statistics overview or can be retreived using the REST API.

-Link tracking shows exactly which email address corresponds with a click, which gives you detailed recipient based statistics
+Link tracking shows exactly which email address corresponds with a click, which gives you detailed recipient based statistics.